-82. On request, WFP will provide services to the Government and partners, leveraging its comparative advantages and corporate competencies.
-WFP may engage in the procurement of goods and services; facilitate transportation, warehousing and storage to address supply chain bottlenecks; and offer social protection delivery and beneficiary management services.
+83. On request, WFP will provide services to the Government and partners, leveraging its comparative advantages and corporate competencies.
+WFP may engage in the procurement of goods and services; facilitate transportation, warehousing and storage to address supply chain bottlenecks; and offer social protection delivery and beneficiary targeting and identity management services.